hashicorp-education/vale-education-poc/README.md

 # vale-education-poc
 Internal repository for testing Vale for use in local development.

+## Feedback, ideas, problems, etc

+If you have an idea on how to improve the use of, or find issues when using Vale please open a Github issue on this repository.

+## Known issues

+- Setup is very manual at this point.
+Plan to streamline if/when we choose to adopt Vale.
+- This setup is intentinally limited to only 10 different style considerations.
+This was done intentially to not overwhelm us as we test and figure out what rules we as a team want to use/add.

 ## What is Vale

 "Vale is a linter for prose" - said another way - its a way super rad grammar checker for the command line or your favorite IDE (assuming your favorite IDE is one of the Vale supported IDEs).